 Sekou "Tepaka Lunda" Conde

-Sekou Tepaka Lunda Conde, respected worldwide as an educator and djembe player, has had a life full of cultural learning, training, and drumming.
-He’s dedicated his life to progression and preservation of African culture and folklore.
+Sekou Tepaka Lunda Conde, respected worldwide as a performer, educator, historian, folklorist and djembe player.
+Sekou has had a life full of cultural learning, training in the art of traditional West African music and entrepreneur.
+He’s dedicated his life to the progression and preservation of African culture, education and folklore.

 Throughout his life, he has learned very valuable lessons from the greats of his homeland Africa and America.
 When he started with Muntu Dance Theatre in 1978, he received intense training in the art of West African drumming and ethics.
 His West African drumming education placed him at the feet of many masters, including Mamady Keïta, Famoudou Konaté, Abdoul Doumbia, and Laurent Camara.